Paris School Art Trip

 During the Renaissance, Venetian artists including Veronese, Bellini and Tintoretto created some of the most important art of their time.
 Venice is also at the forefront of modern and contemporary art at the Peggy Guggenheim and the world famous Biennale exhibition.Read More

-Germany's cosmopolitan capital is often associated with the gritty urban street art exemplified at the East Side Gallery but Berlin offers so much more with collections ranging from classical works to the latest cutting edge contemporary art.
-Collections range from German Romantic and Realist art of the nineteenth century to the Andy Warhol and the latest cutting edge works.Read More
+Our Berlin School Art Trip will introduce your students to Germany's cosmopolitan capital.
+Berlin is often associated with the gritty urban street art exemplified at the East Side Gallery but the city offers so much more with collections ranging from classical works to the latest cutting edge contemporary art.
+Collections range from German Romantic and Realist art of the nineteenth century to Andy Warhol and the latest cutting edge works.Read More

 Plan Your Tour With Confidence